compuphase/partcl/README.md

 ## Features

-* Small, plain C99 code (although now roughly four times the length of the ~600 lines of the original)
+* Easily embeddable, plain C99 code (one C file, one H file).
 * No external dependencies, apart from the standard C library.
-* Good test coverage
+* Good test coverage.
-* Can be extended with custom Tcl commands
+* Flexible and easy-to-use interface to C/C++ programs, can be extended with custom Tcl commands.
-* Runs well on bare metal embedded MCUs (malloc()/free() is required, though).
+* Runs well on bare metal embedded MCUs (though, dynamic memory allocation of some kind, &agrave;-la malloc() &amp; free(), is required).

 ## Usage